maldorne/hexagon/docs/install/docker/readme.md

 ### How to use in a Docker container

 1. Build the image:
-   `docker build --no-cache --ssh default -t neverbot/maldorne-hexagon .`
+   `docker build --no-cache -t neverbot/maldorne-hexagon .`
 2. Run the container in background:
    `docker run --rm -td -p 23:5000 neverbot/maldorne-hexagon`
 3. Or run the container in interactive mode:
-   `docker run --rm -ti -p 23:5000 neverbot/maldorne-hexagon` We are mapping the 23 port in the host machine to the 5000 port in the container, so if we execute `telnet localhost` in the host machine it will connect to the mud in the container.
+   `docker run --rm -ti -p 23:5000 neverbot/maldorne-hexagon`

+We are mapping the 23 port in the host machine to the 5000 port in the container, so if we execute `telnet localhost` in the host machine it will connect to the mud in the container.

 ### Connecting to the game